 Health Disparities Conference

-Every Friday, the residents participate in a Neuro-jeopardy which tests the knowledge taught in the didactics earlier in the week and also from the weekly Continuum article.
-The residents are divided into teams (“neuro houses”) and prizes are awarded to the teams with the highest scores.
+Every Friday, the residents participate in a Neuro-jeopardy which tests the knowledge taught in the didactics earlier in the week and also from the recommended reading for the month.

 The weekly conference is led by one of our neuro-radiologists.
 In the conference, the residents review educational images that were obtained in the prior week.